cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

 **Registering**

 :   Visit <https://quiz.jinhong.org> and sign up
-    with your UWA email address, then attempt the quizzes (in your own time, if you don't finish them in the lab).
+    with your UWA email address, self-enrol into CITS5501, then attempt the quizzes (in your own time, if you don't finish them in the lab).

-    Note that you need to register on Moodle **before week 4** – only enrolled CITS5501 students are permitted to take the assessments, so early in week 4, any unenrolled Moodle participants will be removed, and self-registration will be locked.
+    Note that it's **important to self-enrol** on Moodle, so you can access the announcements and discussion forum, and submit future assessments.

 **Assessed vs unassessed Moodle activities**